-Note: You are currently viewing documentation for Moodle 2.1.
-Up-to-date documentation for the latest stable version is available here: Bloom's taxonomy.
+Note: You are currently viewing documentation for Moodle 3.0.
+Up-to-date documentation for the latest stable version of Moodle may be available here: Bloom's taxonomy.

 Bloom's taxonomy is a system for categorising learning activities according to the type of thinking they involve.
 The scheme suggests that lower order knowledge is needed before higher order analysis can be undertaken.
 Each element of Moodle's diverse toolset can be used in a variety of ways, so here are some suggestions for what can be done for each level.